*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 - Kloppenberg, James T. Uncertain Victory: Social Democracy and Progressivism in European and American Thought, 1870–1920.
 New York: Oxford University Press, 1986.

 - Kousser, J. Morgan.
 The Shaping of Southern Politics: Suffrage Restriction and the Establishment of the One-Party South, 1880–1910.
-New Haven, Yale University Press, 1974.
+New Haven, CT: Yale University Press, 1974.

 - McGerr, Michael.
 A Fierce Discontent: The Rise and Fall of the Progressive Movement in America, 1870–1920.
 New York: Free Press, 2003.